-This is a popular all-in-one solution to heat or cool your sunroom all year round.
+This is a popular all-in-one solution to heat or cools your sunroom all year round.

 Split systems are the most popular option among users and offer many options for different room sizes with inverter technology to save you a lot in energy bills.